Heterosynaptic plasticity: Heterosynaptic Plasticity's Homeostatic role

+To achieve a homeostatic effect, and limit synapse instability, heterosynaptic plasticity serves its homeostatic role through pathway unspecific synaptic changes in the opposite direction of Hebbian plasticity.
+In other words, whenever homosynaptic long-term potentiation is induced at a given synapse, other unstimulated synapses should be depressed.
+Conversely, homosynaptic long-term depression would cause other synapses to potentiate in a manner which keeps the average synaptic weight approximately conserved.
+The scope of these changes could be global or compartmentalized in the dendrites.
+This theory of balancing the approximate dendritic activity locally, was proposed by Rabinowitch and Segev, and has been further exemplified by hippocampal neurons and neurons in the amygdala.

+Developmental Plasticity

+The development of neurons, specifically synapses from those almost entirely lacking vesicles pre-synaptically, and forming tight junctions with other neurons, to adult, chemical transmitting capable neurons, is a very long process executed by many biological functions, including contributions by plasticity.
 Early in development, synaptic connections are not input-specific, most likely because of Ca2+ spillover (i.e. Ca2+ is not restricted to dendrites specifically activated).
 This spillover represents another mechanism of heterosynaptic change in plasticity.
 Networks are later refined by input-specific plasticity, which allows for the elimination of connections that are not specifically stimulated.
 As neuronal circuits mature, it is likely that the concentration of Ca2+ binding proteins increases, which prevents Ca2+ from diffusing to other sites.
 Increases in localized Ca2+ lead to AMPARs inserted into the membrane.
 This increase in AMPA density in the postsynaptic membrane increases enables NMDARs to be functional, allowing more Ca2+ to enter the cell.
 NMDAR subunits also change as neurons mature, increasing the receptor's conductance property.
 These mechanisms facilitate Ca2+ location restriction, and thus specificity, as an organism progresses through development.

+In addition to Ca2+ specific mechanisms, increasing total numbers of vesicles in the vesicle pool and extended action potential duration, in young organisms may contribute to observed changes in the same neurons at different ages.
+For example, studies of the stimulation of MNTB (Medial Nucleus of Trapezoid Body) neurons at a young age has been shown to create a short term depressive effect, however when repeated in mature MNTB neurons, this is not the case.
+Further possible mechanisms accounting for changes such as in the previous example, may be the alteration of depolarization and hyperpolarization amplitudes throughout development.
+For example, hyperpolarizing neurons producing Inhibitory Post Synaptic Potentials (IPSPs), became more hyperpolarized throughout development reaching more negative membrane potential values.